Deceptive Widow. Valse-weetjie

 - Face is creamy white with dark blue metallic frons.

-- The abdomen is covered in pruinosity while the last three segments stay mainly black with gold/yellow streaks that may disappear with age.
-Underneath the thorax it has six dots in the form of a lion paw print, with 4 towes and two dots on the heal.
-Photo of this marking
+- Abdomen is covered in pruinosity while the last three segments stay mainly black with gold/yellow streaks that may disappear with age.
+Underneath the thorax it has six dots in the form of a lion paw print, with 4 tows and two dots on the heal.

 - Wing is similar to male.